 Be a Voice

-Our CASA Volunteers submit written reports directly to the court and can attend hearings to speak on behalf of the child before the judge.
-These reports assist the judge in making decisions that will hopefully lift up the child.
+Attend court hearings and submit written reports directly to the Court to assist the judge in making decisions that will LIFT UP the child.

 Giving Children the Support They Need